-8 miles return, suitable for beginners)
+8 miles return, suitable for beginners

-The route can be accessed from Wray Castle by car, Bowness-on-Windermere on the ferry, or Brockhole on board its 'bike boat' on selected weekends and daily over the summer holidays.
-Stop for refreshments at Wray Castle or Claife Viewing station, and you can hire bikes from Brockhole, too!
+The route can be accessed from Wray Castle by car, Bowness-on-Windermere on the ferry, or Brockhole on its Bike Boat on selected weekends and daily over the summer holidays.
+Stop for refreshments at Wray Castle or Claife Viewing station, and you can hire bikes from Brockhole too.

 Take a look at our cottages in and around Windermere.

-There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures!).
-Adrenaline junkies will love the North Face Mountain Bike Trail and severe Black trail known as 'The Black'!
-There really is something for everyone here, and if you don't have bikes with you, you can hire them from Grizedale Mountain Bikes.
+There are also a number of graded orienteering trails, as well as longer routes for more experienced riders (one passing the famous forest sculptures).
+Adrenaline junkies will love the North Face Mountain Bike Trail and severe black trail known simply as 'The Black'.
+There really is something for everyone here, and if you don't have your own bikes with you, you can hire them from Grizedale Mountain Bikes.

-Whinlatter Forest (various trails, moderate and difficult)
+Various trails, moderate and difficult

-Routes include the Quercus Trail (3.5 or 7.5km long), mountain bike orienteering trails, and the more difficult Altura Trail for experienced riders with excellent off-road skills and higher levels of fitness.
+Routes include the Quercus Trail (2-mile and 4.6-mile options), mountain bike orienteering trails, and the more difficult Altura Trail for experienced riders with excellent off-road skills and higher levels of fitness.
 Mountain bike hire is also available here.

-View our cottages around Keswick.
+View our cottages around Whinlatter.

-The Torver Trail (6 miles return, suitable for beginners)
+6 miles return, suitable for beginners

 Coniston once had its very own railway line connected to the Furness Railway, which was abandoned in 1958.
-In recent years, however, parts of the track bed have been converted to form a cycle path!
-This lovely route begins at the lakeside car park on Lake Road and is mainly off-road with gentle hills, heading south along the western shore of Coniston before moving inland to Torver.
+In recent years, however, parts of the track bed have been converted to form a cycle path: The Torver Trail!

 View our cottages in and around Coniston.

 The Grasmere Trail

-The route is uneven and undulating, and takes in some short steep hills and descents.
-It's well sign-posted (as part of the National Cycle Network number 6), and what could be more inviting on a warm day than to stop for a picnic on the tranquil shores of Grasmere!
+The route is uneven and undulating, taking in some short steep hills and descents.
+It is well sign-posted as it’s also Route 6 on the National Cycle Network – what could be more inviting on a pleasant day than to stop for a picnic on the tranquil shores of Grasmere?

 Explore our cottages around Grasmere.

 Great Mell Fell and Little Mell Fell are both surrounded by a network of quiet lanes at a fairly high level, which makes the area perfect to explore by bike.
-Start out and finish at Pooley Bridge, and you can stop for some after-ride refreshment at a choice of cafés or pubs!
+Start out and finish at Pooley Bridge, and you can stop for some after-ride refreshments at a choice of local cafés or pubs.

 Take a look at our cottages in Ullswater.

 For a unique day out, don't forget to pre-book a place for your bikes on the special cycle carriage on the Ravenglass and Eskdale Railway for the return journey (book at least 24 hours in advance).
-Then you can sit back and relax as this charming steam train winds its way back to your starting point!
+Then you can sit back and relax as this charming steam train winds its way back to your starting point.

-If you're looking for a much more challenging ride around classic Lakeland scenery, the Borrowdale tour delivers on both of these things and more!
+If you're looking for a much more challenging ride around classic Lakeland scenery, the Borrowdale Tour delivers on this and more.
 Starting in Keswick, the route forms a loop around Derwentwater – best taken in a clockwise direction – and takes in Watendlath, Rosthwaite and Seatoller to the south.

-View our properties around Keswick.
+View our properties around Borrowdale.

-Ennerdale (various route lengths and degrees of difficulty)
+Various route lengths and degrees of difficulty